MicrosoftDocs/quantum-docs-pr/articles/quantum-QR-FileStructure.md

 # File Structure

-A Q# file consists of some number of type declarations followed by some number of callable (operation or function) definitions.
+A Q# file consists of one or more namespace declarations.

+Each namespace declaration contains definitions for user-defined types, operations, and functions.
-A file may contain only type definitions or callable definitions, but must contain at least one definition of some variety.
+A namespace declaration may contain any number of each type of definition, but it must contain at least one definition.

 ## User Defined Type Declarations

-Q# provides a way for users to declare new user-defined types, as described in [The Type Model](#the-type-model) above.
+Q# provides a way for users to declare new user-defined types, as described in the [Q# type model](quantum-QR-TypeModel) section.
 User-defined types are distinct even if the underlying  types are identical, and there is no automatic conversion between two user-defined types even if the underlying types are identical.